What is Invisalign?

 How experienced is the Torque Orthodontic team with Invisalign?

 Very!
-We have been recognised by Invisalign itself and awarded Diamond Invisalign provider status for many years.
+We have been recognised by Invisalign itself and awarded Platinum Elite Invisalign provider status for many years.
 We are one of the most experienced Invisalign clinics in Queensland and we are committed to continually updating our education of Invisalign.
 We are also a member of The Invisible Orthodontist, a global network of orthodontists who specialise in discreet orthodontic treatment methods, such as Invisalign.

 What are Invisalign aligners made of?